Afonso Pena: Economic policy and immigration

 Afonso Pena sought to improve the state's economy by solving some of its most immediate issues; these included the loss of income in coffee exports due to the fact that, by being a landlocked state, Minas Gerais' production had to be exported through the port of Rio de Janeiro, which kept the tax revenues.
 To tackle this issue, Pena created a dry port in the municipality of Juiz de Fora, where most of the state's coffee production was located, and made an agreement with president Floriano Peixoto by which each coffee-producing state would keep its production's revenue, thus greatly reducing Minas Gerais' dependency on Rio de Janeiro.
+In 1893, returning the visit he had received the previous year, Pena traveled to Vitória, where he met governor Muniz Freire.
+Together they signed an agreement between Minas Gerais and Espírito Santo for the construction of a railway linking the two states, an unprecedented feat in Brazil at the time.
+The agreement would give rise, a few years later, to the Vitória-Minas Railway.

 At that time, Pena also defended the taxation of imported goods as a way to promote local production.
 Ever since his tenure in executive positions in the 1880s, he began to deviate towards a more protectionist stance, in contrast to his early liberal and laissez-faire ideas.
 In his own words, his position became that of a "moderate protectionism".
 He also began to envision the state as a modernizing actor, with the role of promoting economic growth.
 He later declared that: